 Rei Ijuin, of Tokimeki Memorial 1, who has to pose as a boy in front of everybody due to a family custom, and this until her coming of age.
 It's a well-kept secret the Ijuin family zealously protects, to the point that even her little sister Mei doesn't know she's actually a girl!

 Katawa Shoujo: Akira Satou, who is most often seen in a formal business suit.
-Hisao finds himself very confused when he meets her, until Lilly introduces Akira as her sister.
+Hisao finds himself very confused when he meets her, until Lilly introduces Akira as her older sister.

 Asha from Kubera.
 So much that Ran still thinks she's a guy even though she is wearing a dress.
 Yes, he thinks of her as some weird guy who dresses up in women's clothing.

 Building 12, by Chris Hazelton's: Alex.
 She was selected to an exclusive program to fill a diversity quota because her application was smudged and they thought she was a guy (it gets mostly female applicants), so now she's pretending to be male.

 El Goonish Shive: A weird example, Tedd accidentally sets off his transformation gun and is turned into a girl.
 His friend doesn't notice until Tedd points out the twins.
 Then it overlaps into a weird mix of Real Life and Wrong Genre Savvy: he transforms in an off-continuity Q&A-style storyline.
 The next strip?
 'A ridiculous number of viewers claim they didn't notice I was a girl in the last installment until they noticed Grace was a guy!'

 Dacey Ashcroft of Survival of the Fittest version 3 is described as being very ambiguous in gender - especially since she is very tall for a girl and in general, just doesn't act 'girly'.
 That she deliberately perpetrates this charade doesn't help matters for the confused.